President Donald J. Trump International Airport: 21st century

-Competition from rapidly expanding Fort Lauderdale-Hollywood International Airport cut growth at the airport in the 1990s.
 The 2001 recession and the September 11 terrorist attacks further inhibited growth, but development in South Florida since 2002 has finally led to a surge of passenger traffic at the airport.
 In addition, discount carriers such as JetBlue and Southwest Airlines began service to PBI.
 In 2006, the county embarked on an interim expansion program by breaking ground on a 7-story parking garage and the addition of 3 gates in Concourse C. Long range expansions include gates at Concourse B and the eventual construction of a new 14 gate Concourse D to be extended east from the present terminal.

-Air Force One departing Palm Beach Airport in 2017, carrying President Donald J. Trump.

-Following the 2016 election of Donald Trump as President of the United States, Air Force One again became a frequent visitor to PBI, typically parking on the south side of the airport near Southern Boulevard while Trump visited his nearby Mar-a-Lago estate.
+Donald Trump sued to block the expansion of one of the runways at PBI in 2010.
+In 2015, he initiated a $100 million lawsuit over the flight path that passes over his Mar-a-Lago estate.
+After his win in the 2016 presidential election ensured some type of no fly zone over his property, he dropped the lawsuit.
+During Trump's first presidential term, Air Force One again became a frequent visitor to PBI, typically parking on the south side of the airport near Southern Boulevard.
 Until 2017, a line of school buses was used as a temporary barrier between the aircraft and onlookers.
-Palm Beach County stated that it would erect a more permanent barrier system in mid-2017, but the school buses were still in use as of that November.

-In 2024, PBI was ranked by Travel+Leisure as the third-best domestic airport in the US by its readers.
-Criteria was based on access, check-in, restaurants, shopping, and design, and was ranked from excellent to poor in those categories.
-Only Minneapolis-St. Paul International Airport and Rhode Island T. F. Green International Airport kept PBI Airport out of the top spot.
+Temporary security fences began being used requiring assembly and disassembling.